wso2/docs-is/en/docs/develop/deploying-the-sample-app.md

     URL, and IdP URL, you can edit the **travelocity.properties** file found in the `         travelocity.com/WEB-INF/classes        ` directory.
-    Also if the service provider is configured in a tenant you can use "QueryParams" property to send the tenant domain.
-As an example "QueryParams=tenantDomain=wso2.com".
+    Also if the service provider is configured in a tenant you can use "QueryParams" property to send the tenant domain.For example, "QueryParams=tenantDomain=wso2.com".

     This sample uses the following default values.